dariosanfilippo/bitstream_DSP_ANN/README.md

 Note that this is currently a work in progress.

-This repository provides programs for the generation of training data for the Kann neural network library to be deployed in bitstream DSP analysis and processing.
+This repository provides programs for the generation of training data for the Kann neural network library to be deployed in bitstream signal analysis and processing.